samsonos/php_htaccess/readme.md

-#SamsonPHP module for automatic creating htaccess rules for [SamsonPHP](http://samsonphp.com) framework
+#SamsonPHP module for automatic creating htaccess rules

 ##Using module in your project
 To use SamsonPHP framework in your project you must add its dependency in your ```composer.json```: